rarebek/rarebek/README.md

 <div align = "center"

-  🔭 I’m currently working in a **Golang Backend Developers Company**
+  🔭 I’m currently working on myself

-  🌱 I'm currently studying and updating my knowledge in **Golang, Kafka and Docker to be software engineer**
+  🌱 I'm currently studying and updating my knowledge in **Golang, TypeScript and other techs**
 </div>

 <div align = "center">